Welcome interview: PhD student Carlos Huertas Diaz

 During a meeting, conference, workshop, or coffee break, a brilliant idea sometimes shines in the restless mind of a PhD student.
 Looking into it and trying to formulate a good plan to work on it, the student realizes that some aspects are way outside of her field of knowledge… and there is not enough time to become an expert in all scientific fields.
 This realization will undeniably lead the student to ask for help and hopefully, a collaboration will begin.
 As with any experiment, a collaboration can be fruitful and lead to high-value results which add to our understanding of the world.
 If things are not managed well however, an attempted collaboration can mean the end of a professional relationship, or even the abandonment of a project altogether.
 It’s all a matter of communication!
 Being clear about the expectations on everyone involved is a key ingredient of a successful collaboration.
 This has been an important lesson for me to learn at the beginning of my career, as I have had the opportunity to bring collaborators into my own projects and also had the chance to contribute to others’ work.

 There are different degrees of involvement in a collaborative project.
 A seemingly simple or “small” contribution for me could be performing a short series of characterizations and the corresponding analyses.
 Such a seemingly small experiment, which might be quite easy for the person doing it, can generate data that are pivotal to a certain publication, yet contributions like this often go unrecognised.
 This leads to ethical issues such as people not being given credit for their work.
 It is a very fulfilling experience to have your intellectual work recognised as an actual contribution to a study, and the guidelines of the International Committee of Medical Journal Editors are very helpful in defining who should be listed as an author.
-I am happy and honoured to have recently been included in publications deriving from three interesting projects in which I performed lignin characterization by using nuclear magnetic resonance experiments and size exclusion chromatography.
+I am happy and honoured to have recently been included in publications deriving from three interesting projects to which I contributed lignin characterization by using nuclear magnetic resonance experiments and size exclusion chromatography.
 These are methods I am familiar with, but they take time and expertise to both perform and interpret.

-In the first collaboration, published in the journal Cellulose (Ghaffari et al., Cellulose, 2023, 30, 3685–3698,doi.org/10.1007/s10570-023-05098-8), lignin diffusion through a cellulosic membrane was explored.
+In the first collaboration, published in the journal Cellulose (Ghaffari et al., Cellulose, 2023, 30, 3685–3698, doi.org/10.1007/s10570-023-05098-8), lignin diffusion through a cellulosic membrane was explored.
 A diffusion cell was used as a model to study what happens during delignification of pulp.
 The success of this process depends on the effective diffusion of lignin through a cellulosic matrix, and this project aimed to understand the parameters that govern and can affect that process.
 The diffusion cell used in this study was equipped with a cellulosic membrane, and lignin solutions were provided on one side of the cell membrane.
 The impacts of lignin alkalinity and size were investigated by varying the pH of lignin solutions and the molecular weight of the lignin fraction used.

 Molecular weight of lignin and pH of solution affect diffusion of lignin through a cellulosic membrane.
 Figure from Cellulose, 2023, 30, 3685–3698. doi.org/10.1007/s10570-023-05098-8.